Paris (The Chainsmokers song)

 "Paris" is a song by American electronic music duo the Chainsmokers, featuring uncredited vocals from American singer-songwriter and frequent collaborator Emily Warren.
 "Paris" was released on January 13, 2017, as the lead single from their debut album, Memories...Do Not Open, through Disruptor Records and Columbia Records.
 It was served to Top 40 radio on January 17, 2017, as the follow-up radio single to "Closer".

 It reached the top 10 on the US Billboard Hot 100.
 The single became the duo's fourth number one on the Billboard Dance/Mix Show Airplay chart in its issue dated February 25, 2017, and their fifth number one on the magazine's Dance/Electronic Songs chart in its issue dated March 11, 2017.

+Content

+"Paris" is a downbeat EDM pop song featuring the group's signature "smokers MOR sound", with a bigger emphasis on guitar than synths.
+"Paris" expands on the group's downtempo songs with tropical house attributes, combining the calm keyboards of "Closer", the guitar loop of "Don't Let Me Down", and the nostalgic and free-spirited lyrics about an ambiguous but less-than-favorable relationship of the group's overall discography.
+However, unlike the duo's other songs, there is no drop.
+The lyrics, in particular, are nostalgic for a millennial romance in the song's titular city, featuring imagery of cigarettes and disordered hotel rooms.
+Frequent Chainsmokers background singer Emily Warren does a call-and-response in the style of The Postal Service.

 Background

 In an interview with Billboard's Taylor Weatherby, Warren said about the collaboration:

 The Chainsmokers happened to be in New York and I was working on some stuff at a studio nearby, and they were like, 'Can you please come?
 We're finishing this song.
 It needs a little something; we don't know what it is.
 Can you just come sing some background or something?'
 So I came in and just layered some of Drew's parts and sang those different parts that you can hear on the song.
 They were like, 'All right, sick, the song's done now.'
 It was awesome.
 They just put me in the booth and were like, 'Do whatever you want,' and it turned out how it did."